snivilised/li18ngo/README.md

 + define template struct (__xxxTemplData__) in __src/i18n/messages.go__ and corresponding __Message()__ method.
 All messages are defined here in the same location, simplifying the message extraction process as all extractable strings occur at the same place.
 Please see [go-i18n](https://github.com/nicksnyder/go-i18n) for all translation/pluralisation options and other regional sensitive content.

-For more detailed workflow instructions relating to i18n, please see [i18n README](./resources/doc/i18n-README.md)
+For more detailed workflow instructions relating to i18n, please see [i18n README](./resources/doc/i18n-README.md).
+For details on how defining translate-able content can be achieved consistently, see [Defining Content](./resources/doc/DEFINING-CONTENT.md)